wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/journald.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: The Wazuh server can collect logs via syslog from endpoints such as firewalls, switches and routers.
+   :description: The Wazuh server can collect logs from the journald service.
 Check out this section of the documentation to learn more.

 Journald log collection
 =======================